 Thanks to the media echo derived from our analyzes, parents from all over the world contacted us and we confirmed what unfortunately we already feared: that denial of vaccine damage knows no differences in ethnicity, religion or language, all over the world the same sad story, innocent children damaged by vaccine and disowned by the system!

 Before starting to tell the story of the Abd-elhay peak (Abd-elhay Ahmed Salha) we want to place it in the right space and time, talking about what the Gaza Strip is.
-1 The Gaza Strip is a 365 km² coastal area that borders Israel and Egypt founded in 1947 under the terms of the United Nations partition plan.
-Since 2012 it has been recognized by the UN as a state of Palestine and is currently experiencing an extremely tense geopolitical situation which makes life difficult, certainly far from western standards.
+1 The Gaza Strip is a 365 km² coastal area bordering Israel and Egypt founded in 1947 under the terms of the United Nations partition plan.
+Since 2012 it has been recognized by the UN as a State of Palestine and is currently experiencing an extremely tense geopolitical situation that makes life not easy, certainly far from Western canons.

 Its population is approximately 1,7 million inhabitants including 1.2 million Palestinian refugees who are "managed" by the United Nations Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA), 2 a bureaucratic caravan of 30.000 employees 3.
 To understand how bulky this agency is, the United Nations High Commissioner for Refugees, UNHCR, 4 which is the leading agency for the management of refugees worldwide and deals with about 60 million people, has a staff of just under 17.000 people.

 It should be made clear immediately that our Association does not want to enter the geopolitical dynamics that led to the conflict between Israel and Palestine, nor does it want to take sides in any way in favor of one or the other.
 We "simply" want to tell the story of some children, especially one, damaged by a vaccine and disowned by the system that forced him.